-When threatened, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing faster heart rate, restricting digestion, and heightening attention.
+When there is a perceived threat, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing a faster heart rate, restricting digestion, and heightening attention.

 When a life-threatening situation arises, the parasympathetic nervous system can shut down the autonomic function, resulting in immobilization defense behaviors.
-They appear frozen and pretend to be dead.
+The individual then appears frozen and pretends to be dead.

 This system is associated with connection, calmness, safety, and a focus on the present moment.
-A neuroception of safety must exist before social engagement circuits can be activated.
+A neuroception of safety must be present before social engagement strategies and the corresponding circuits can be activated.

 Neuroception determines whether a situation or person is safe, and when it does, the neural circuit actively inhibits the areas of the brain that execute the defensive strategies of fight, flight, and freeze, allowing social interactions to occur.

 When a child’s nervous system detects cues of safety, their brain’s active inhibition of the defense strategies can allow for social engagement.
-They are calm, confident, and social.
+The child is calm, confident, and social.
 They are playful, agreeable, open to hugging, and playing nice.

-Neuroception is a reflexive mechanism that can instantly change one physiological state to another.
+Neuroception is a reflexive mechanism that can instantly change from one physiological state to another.

-When situations appear risky, brain circuits regulating defense strategies are activated.
-Then even social approaches are met with aggressive behavior or withdrawal instinctively3.
+When situations appear risky, the specific areas of the brain regulating defense strategies are activated.
+Then even neutral or social behavior is met with aggression or withdrawal instinctively3.

-Biological movements including voices, faces, eye contact, gestures, and hand movements are likely to contribute to the subconscious detection of threat.
+Biological movements including voices, faces, eye contact, gestures, and hand movements are likely to contribute to the subconscious detection of threats.

 It only takes a tiny change in these movements for the neuroception to shift from “safety” to “danger”.
 When this occurs, prosocial neural networks are disrupted, and defensive strategies are activated.

-Most people evaluate risk and match their neurophysiological state with the actual risk they face in their environment.
-When the environment is deemed safe, defense responses are inhibited, allowing social engagement to flourish.
+Human beings evaluate risk and match it with their neurophysiological level.
+When the social environment is deemed safe, defense responses are inhibited, allowing social engagement to flourish.

-Some individuals, however, have a mismatch and interpret a safe environment as dangerous.
-Their neuroception is impaired (faulty neuroception) and their neural circuits cannot detect accurately whether their environment is safe.
-Due to the mismatch, their nervous systems support flight, flight, or freeze behaviors while preventing prosocial behaviors.
+Some individuals, however, have a mismatch and interpret safe environment stimuli as cues of danger.
+Their neuroception is impaired and their neural circuits cannot detect accurately when their environment is safe.
+Due to the mismatch, their nervous systems activate flight, flight, or freeze behaviors even under neutral or positive situations.

-According to Dr. Porges, faulty neuroception could also contribute to psychiatric disorders such as depression, generalized anxiety disorder, autism, and reactive attachment disorder6:
+According to Dr. Porges, faulty neuroception could contribute to psychiatric disorders such as depression, generalized anxiety disorder, and reactive attachment disorder6: